williams-bob/hello-world/README.md

 Hi World

-I am the first of many to come Gedis - Grace Enables Developers of Information.
+I am the first of many to come GEDI - Grace Enables Developers of Information.

+Yet another fix!